dnut/clipboard-sync/README.md

 Synchronizes the clipboard across multiple X11 and wayland instances running on the same machine.

+To use clipboard sync, you only need to install it and start the service.
+It identifies and synchronizes your clipboards automatically.

 Example use cases:

 - **Improve Wayland compatibility**: You have already enabled support for wayland in your system, but your computer does not synchronize the clipboard between X11 and wayland windows. clipboard-sync can solve this problem. [more details](https://github.com/dnut/clipboard-sync/issues/9#issuecomment-1502368133)